twaldecker/waldecker-color/README.md

 # Waldecker Color

 This is my own color scheme.
+I started a new theme from scratch.
+This is still a work on progress but already in daily use by me.

+# Features

+Currently the main focus is to support my main usage profile which is:

+* TypeScript
+* JavaScript
+* Docker
+* Markdown

 # Documentation